Jonator3/SnakeParty/README.md

 The Game is ready to use on Windows.
 (Just start `SnakeParty.exe`)

-On linux or Mac you can start the Game by starting `Main.py` with Python 3.7 or higher.
+On linux or Mac you can start the Game by starting `Main.py` with Python 3.
 (`pygame`, `websockets` and `qrcode` need to be installed)